Test suites

 These two scenarios are explained in the following sections.

-Endpoints as simple configuration values
+Endpoints for simple configuration values

 For the most part you will be using endpoints to simply have users configure one or more parameters for an actor that you can then use in a test case.
 An example of this would be a “person” actor defined with required “firstName” and “lastName” properties: